yomidevs/yomitan/README.md

 [Rikaichan](https://addons.mozilla.org/en-US/firefox/addon/rikaichan/) and
 [Rikaikun](https://chrome.google.com/webstore/detail/rikaikun/jipdnfibhldikgcjhfnomkfpcebammhp?hl=en), but it stands apart in its goal of being a all-encompassing learning tool as opposed to a mere browser-based dictionary.
-It is the natural evolution of the [Yomichan](https://foosoft.net/projects/yomichan) plugin that I developed for Anki when I began learning Japanese in early 2011.
+It is the evolution of the [Yomichan](https://foosoft.net/projects/yomichan) plugin that I developed for Anki when I began studying Japanese.

 ## Requirements ##